007: Road to a Million

 007: Road to a Million is a reality competition show spin-off of the James Bond franchise.
-Hosted by Brian Cox, it features nine teams of two competing in a race to win £1 million each through a series of spy-themed challenges.
+Hosted by Brian Cox, it features teams of two competing in a race to win £1 million each through a series of spy-themed challenges.
 The series was made by 72 Films and MGM Television in association with Eon Productions for release on Amazon Prime Video on 10 November 2023.

-On 13 September 2023, the show was renewed for a second series before the first series was even released on the service.
+On 13 September 2023, it was announced that the show was renewed for a second series before the first series was even released on the service.
 The 8-part second series released onto Prime Video on 22 August 2025, but with a new format, and eight teams instead of nine participating.

 Format

 Brian Cox hosts the show as the "Controller", and nine teams of two people compete to win a worldwide race to win £1 million each.
 The Controller sets the rules of the game, back at "MI6" and monitoring each team from afar as he tells them where they must go next, what challenges they must perform, and what questions they must try to answer.
 Cox portrays the Controller as a hard but fair 'M' style character, equally delighting in the hardship of the contestants and impressed by their performance.
 The tasks and locations are linked to various Bond films and actual and replica props are used throughout the show.
-The second season of the show introduced a Deputy Controller.
+Due to none of the teams reaching the final destination of the first season, the second season of the show changed the format drastically, with the teams all competing for the same £1 million prize and a guarantee that the final destination would be reached by one team.
+It introduced a Deputy Controller called Sofia, played by British actress Frances McNamee.
+In episodes 2,3,5 and 6, the two bottom teams had to face a 'Killer Question' challenge whereby the winning pair will win and the losing pair will be eliminated.
+In episode 4, the fate of the team to be eliminated was determined by the other teams whilst in episode 7, as there were only 3 teams left, the slowest team was eliminated.

 Production

-72 Films had been developing the show for about four years before Amazon Prime Video green-lit the series in March 2022.
-By April, Brian Cox had signed on to host as the villain of the show.
-Cox initially thought that the casting was for the next Bond film.
-The show has been noted for its quality cinematography and location selection.
+The show had been in development at 72 Films for about four years before Amazon Prime Video green-lit the series in March 2022.
+By April, Brian Cox had signed on to host as the villain of the show, initially believing that the casting was for the next Bond film.